-Data management for this program is designed to make data publicly available thereby enhancing outcomes and future restoration efforts.
+Data management for this program will be designed to make data publicly available thereby enhancing outcomes and future restoration efforts.

 Planning data: During program planning, a variety of existing data and newly acquired data will be gathered.
 Data in this category includes mostly existing geospatial data on shoreline change rates, land cover, elevation, and ecological data describing past and current environmental conditions.
-Geotechnical and engineering data with construction specifications are also included.
+Geotechnical and engineering data with construction specifications will also be included.

-Project implementation data: these data are needed for determining as-built conditions.
-Detailed engineering survey data and photography are included.
+Project implementation data: These data are needed for determining as-built conditions.
+Detailed engineering survey data and photography will be included.

-Post-project implementation data: these data are needed for monitoring performance, informing adaptive management actions, and for improving future projects.
-They include time series of biophysical and engineering data plus hydrological data for understanding trends.
+Post-project implementation data: These data are needed for monitoring performance, informing adaptive management actions, and for improving future projects.
+They include time-series of biophysical and engineering data plus hydrological data for understanding trends.